Assistant Editor / Research

-January 1994: Eric Stedman suggests to his father, author Raymond William (Bill) Stedman, that they develop a new book about movie serials on video.
+January 1994: Eric Stedman suggests to his father, author Raymond William (Bill) Stedman, author of The Serials, Suspense and Drama by Installment, that, since movie serials have begun to be released on VHS tape, they develop a new book together about movie serials on video.
 Eric begins researching, assembling and writing cast lists and articles for it and collecting editions of all cliffhanger serials known in the universe.

-1995-96: Bill Stedman expands Eric's typed serial cast lists, notes and reviews of serials into longer articles and suggests additional print projects be developed as part of a joint publishing venture.
-Bill and Eric agree that Bill will function as publications editor for the upcoming company & Eric will be designer, publicity director and website manager.
+1995-98: Bill Stedman expands Eric's typed serial cast lists, notes and reviews of serials into longer articles and suggests additional print projects be developed as part of a joint publishing venture.
+Bill and Eric agree that Bill will function as publications editor for the upcoming company & Eric will be website & product designer, publicity director and website manager.
 Investment, research, writing, and development of publishing projects by both Eric and Bill continue for several years.

-December 1997: After four years of investment and research, Eric suggests it's time to open shop and that a website be posted to allow serial fans to assemble and communicate on the web while material to be printed is prepared for publication.
-Bill says that though he does not wish to be involved in the website's design and execution, he may choose to participate in activities as "Commander Lincoln Rand, Ret." and suggests the website be named "The Serial Squadron."
-He also offers at this point to purchase and fund it.
-Eric does not accept the offer but wishes to continue working as a team on the venture and supervise the website as originally planned.
+December 1998: After four years of investment and research and content creation, Eric suggests it's time to open shop and that a website be posted to allow serial fans to assemble and communicate on the web while material to be printed is prepared for publication.
+Bill says that though he does not wish to be involved in the website's design and execution, he may sometimes choose to participate in activities as "Commander Lincoln Rand, Ret." and suggests the website be named "The Serial Squadron."

 2000: The Squadron forges ahead with new members as well as old, and new projects, including a member pledge drive to sponsor the world's first release Zorro's Fighting Legion on DVD.
 Serial of the Month connects serial fans with collectors.
-Dr. Grood restores classic radio dramas.
+Eric restores classic radio dramas.

 2001: SerialFest 2001, first-ever all-serial film festival, hosted in Toronto by club president Henry Miyamoto.
 Release of original radio serial The Dangers of Daphne.

 2002: The Squadron releases the first-ever DVD edition of Zorro's Fighting Legion.
 SerialFest 2002, produced by the Serial Squadron and Pittsburgh Filmmakers, hosted by ToBeContinued, with speeches by club president Bonga, is held in Pittsburgh with guest John Duncan.
-Dr. Grood directs premiere of John Balderston's 1930 play Frankenstein.
+Eric directs premiere of John Balderston's 1930 play Frankenstein.

 2003: Digital restoration of The Phantom Empire.
 SerialFest 2003 in Newtown Pa. featuring the premiere of the restored King of the Mounties.
 Guest Terry Harbin gives presentation on serials filmed in Ithaca, New York, guest Sam Sherman shows clips from The Chinatown Mystery.